DataverseLabs/pyinterpolate-conference-materials/2022/geopython/workshops.md

 !python3 --version
 ```

-and expected output is:
+and the expected output is:

 ```shell
 >>> Python 3.7.13
 ```

 > For the **future**, you may install different versions of Python in your Google Colab.
-Fortunately for us, the future stable release of **pyinterpolate** will work with Python 3.7, Python 3.8 and Python 3.9, so probably there won't be any problem with the installation.
+Fortunately for us, the future stable release of **pyinterpolate** will work with Python 3.7, Python 3.8, and Python 3.9, so there won't be any problem with the installation.

-It doesn't matter if you use your local environment or GC, your OS must have `libspatialindex.so` package installed.
-In GC you should type every time when fresh run starts:
+It doesn't matter if you use your local environment or GC; your OS must have installed the `libspatialindex.so` package.
+In GC, you should type whenever a fresh run starts:

 ```shell
 !sudo apt install libspatialindex-dev
 ```

-Now we are sure, that our system is configured properly.
+Now we are sure that our system is configured correctly.
 We can install the package!

 ```shell
 !pip install pyinterpolate
 ```

-> **Pyinterpolate** depends on the packages *matplotlib* and *numpy* - you may be forced to restart kernel after the installation in GC because those packages were included in the base setup of your environment.
-Just click `RESTART RUNTIME` button and everything should work fine!
-In local environment it shouldn't be a case.
+> **Pyinterpolate** depends on the packages *matplotlib* and *numpy* - you may be forced to restart the kernel after the installation in GC because those packages were included in the base setup of your environment.
+Just click the `RESTART RUNTIME` button, and everything should work fine!
+In the local environment, it shouldn't be the case.

 We are ready to go!